 Tired of lounging on Grace Bay Beach?
 Check out some of Provo’s sights and tourist attractions.
-Many of the beautiful sites on Providenciales largely revolve around the island’s incredible natural beauty of beaches, coasts and wetlands.
+Many of the beautiful sites on Providenciales revolve around the island’s incredible natural beauty of beaches, coasts, and wetlands.

-> Unlike many other Caribbean countries, we don’t have any large forts, sugar cane plantations or rum distilleries to visit.
+Unlike many other Caribbean countries, we don’t have any large forts, sugar cane plantations or rum distilleries to visit.
 Most sites tend to not be very extensive, so you’ll be able to check quite a few off the list with only a few hours of exploring by car.
 Simply decide what you’d like to see, consult the map and discover Providenciales.

-> The vibrant turquoise water and countless tiny rocky cays of the Chalk Sound National Park is our top recommended sight to see.
-The water of this sheltered lagoon is especially brilliant at midday, and the vibrant colour of the water is truly breath taking.
+The vibrant turquoise water and countless tiny rocky cays of the Chalk Sound National Park is our top recommended sight to see on the island.
+The water of this sheltered lagoon is especially brilliant at midday, and the vibrant color of the water is truly breathtaking.

-> Outpaced only by the excellent beaches found throughout the country, our tidal marine wetlands are spectacular and pristine.
+Outpaced only by the excellent beaches found throughout the country, our tidal marine wetlands are spectacular and pristine.

 The wetland islands of Mangrove Cay and Donna Cay, found close off of Leeward on Providenciales, are the most popular kayaking and paddleboarding locations on the island due to their ease of access.

 There are several protected nature regions on the west coast of the island as well, and although spectacular, they are remote and seldom visited.
 Two such areas are Northwest Point and West Harbour Bluff, which offer majestic coastlines.
 A bit wilder, the interior wetlands of Frenchman’s Creek are an excellent birdwatching and nature photography location.
 Ospreys and brown pelicans can often be seen sailing by in these beautiful wilderness areas.